rubenayla/LEXOR/decisions.md

-- Each character matches a phoneme
+- Written like talked - Each character matches a phoneme
     - Almost all languages have complex rules, but end up being almost character-to-phoneme mappings.
 Just stick with it and make it required.
 Will make it way easier than competing languages.
 - Large set of vowels and consonants
 - Non-tonal language